ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
 Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases, hoping that Hero would appear and talk with him.
-Below, the other exchange students were making exaggerated conversation around portable hot pots, dipping squid, tofu, and cabbage into the boiling water.
+Below, the other exchange students were making exaggerated conversation around portable hot pots, dipping squid, tofu, and cabbage into boiling water.

-At the top of the stairs Brent entered the kitchen, nodding at a group of Rotarians that he recognized from orientation.
+At the top of the stairs Brent entered the kitchen, nodding at a group of Rotarians that he recognized from last week's orientation.
 Hero was standing by the refrigerator.

-"You have so many DVDs," said Brent, walking up to Hero.
+"You have so many DVDs," said Brent, leaning over the kitchen counter.
 "How do you say 'DVD' in Mandarin?"

 Hero looked over at him and shrugged.
 "DVD," he said.

-"How many have you watched?"
+"How many of them have you watched?"

 "Most," said Hero, opening his fridge.
 "I make time to relax and learn."